oxisidia/macropopsicle/README.md

 ### Mechanical Assembly:

 The keyplate is secured by four short bolts into the top case half.

+**Key plate assembly image

 The white small bite piece is secured to the lower case half with a single bolt.

+**Bite piece assembly image

 The larger white piece secures first to the lower orange case half and then to the upper case half once fully assembled.

+**Ice cream / top case half assembly images

 The two halves are assembled togeather using three long bolts.

+**Final bolt assembly image

 Position the microcontroller in place using the tweezers if neccessary.

+**position the dev board with tweezers image

 All pieces which have bolts seated into them have holes designed to allow M3 bolts to screw into the plastic.

 Once the popsicle case is assembled the keycaps and popsicle switch can be press fitted into place.
+Your macropopsicle is should now be assembled and appear like the one in the image at the top of this document.

 ## License
 I have invested time and resources providing this open source design.
 If you have benefited from this design being open source, please consider making a small donation if you are able to.
 Donations are never expected but always appreciated, donations will help me create more open source designs in the future.